Cambridge-ICCS/TCTrack/docs/tracking-algorithms/tempest_extremes.rst

 This can then followed by StitchNodes which is set up to combine nodes into a track that are less than 8 degrees from one another, with a track length of at least 10 nodes and 8 degrees end-to-end, with a maximum of 3 times missing between each pair of nodes.
-This is then filtered based upon the lattitude and surface altitude:
+This is then filtered based upon the lattitude and surface altitude.
+The format of the ``"tracks_out.txt"`` output file is described in :meth:`~tctrack.tempest_extremes.TETracker.stitch_nodes`:

 .. code-block:: python